chendimao/memos-browers-plugin/README.en.md

 1. Download the latest release from the [Releases](https://github.com/yourusername/memos-plugin/releases) page
 2. Unzip the downloaded file
-3. Open your browser and go to the extensions page
+3. Open Microsoft Edge and go to the extensions page
 4. Enable "Developer mode"
 5. Click "Load unpacked" and select the unzipped folder

 ## Usage

-1. Click the extension icon in your browser toolbar
+1. Click the extension icon in your Edge toolbar
 2. Start typing your note in the editor
 3. Use the toolbar for Markdown formatting
 4. Add tags with # symbol